Full-Stack-Web-Development-Projects/Time-Table/README.md

 # Time-Table
-This HTML File created by Swaraj Jinnad
+This HTML File created by Swaraj Jinnad for Practice Purpose